fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Remove-AzureRmSqlServerFirewallRule.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSqlServerFirewallRule** cmdlet deletes a firewall rule from the specified ssSDS server.
+The **Remove-AzureRmSqlServerFirewallRule** cmdlet deletes a firewall rule from the specified Azure SQL Database server.

 ## EXAMPLES